Consult SinusDoctor for most trustworth Balloon sinuplasty in India

 What is the procedure of Balloon Sinuplasty?

-The balloon Sinuplasty procedure is done in the following five steps.
+The Balloon sinuplasty in India is done in the following five steps.

 - During the balloon sinuplasty procedure, a guidewire capable of emitting light is passed through the sinus ostium opening into the sinus.
 Once the guidewire is correctly positioned in the sinus, the illuminated sinus can be visualised from outside.